Social Impact · 2007–Present

 Iconic Women

-219+ women documented across generations.
-A transmedia project — book, podcast, documentary, exhibitions, art drops.
-Celebrating women who moved and still move & shape the world.
+219+ women across thematic capsules — art, science, activism, entrepreneurship, politics, sports, environment, technology.
+Some living, ready to be photographed and interviewed.
+Some historical, all under-recognized.
+A transmedia project — books, podcast, documentary, exhibitions, art drops.
 10% of all profits fund Say Stop.

 Discover the Project →